 Personally, I prefer the flavour of the whole umeboshi which is found in the fridge section of speciality stores.
-Whole umeboshi is also available online from Amazon, but they are likely not the kind that needs to be refrigerated.
-Still, it’s a decent option if you cannot find umeboshi in your area.
+You can buy whole umeboshi from Amazon, but they are likely not the kind that needs to be refrigerated.
+Still, it’s a decent option if you cannot find any in your area.

 While umeboshi is often served on top of plain white rice, you can also use it in marinades and dressings.
 If you’re using these pickled plums for the first time, be sure to add a little at a time as the flavour is very strong.
 Just a small bite can make your mouth pucker from the sour taste and extreme saltiness.

 How to store Umeboshi?

 If you bought your umeboshi from the refrigerated section of the store, then be sure to store it in the fridge.
 While some brands are shelf-stable, others may require refrigeration after opening.
 Be sure to follow the instructions in your package.